A Shell-to-Shell Cohesive Line Element for Efficient Modeling of Interfacial Cracking in Overmolded Stiffened Panels: The shell-to-shell cohesive line interface model

-The integrals in Eqs. (\ref{f_CE}) and (\ref{K_CE}) are hard to calculate analytically, mainly due to the complex nonlinear behavior of the $\mathbf{D}_{\mathrm{CE}}$ and $\mathbf{D}^{\mathrm{t}}_{\mathrm{CE}}$ matrices after damage initiation.
-Thus, standard Gaussian integration scheme is applied.
-Earlier works have shown that using a higher number of quadrature points improves the solution accuracy and smoothness in delamination simulations \cite{RussoandChen2020, [Álvarezetal2014, BalducciandChen2024, Aietal2025}.
+The integrals in Eqs. (\ref{f_CE}) and (\ref{K_CE}) are {difficult to evaluate analytically}, mainly due to the complex nonlinear behavior of the {cohesive traction vector $\mathbf{t}_{\mathrm{c}}$ and tangent matrix $\mathbf{D}_{\mathrm{c}}$} after damage initiation.
+Thus, {numerical integration is applied with a standard Gaussian integration scheme.} Earlier works have shown that using a higher number of quadrature points improves the solution accuracy and smoothness in delamination simulations \cite{RussoandChen2020, Álvarezetal2014, BalducciandChen2024, Aietal2025}.
 Accordingly, numerical integration is performed herein using a 13-point Gauss–Legendre quadrature along $\Gamma_c$ and a 5-point Gauss–Legendre quadrature along $z^{c} \in \left[-t^{s}/2,t^{s}/2\right]$.

-The ordering of shell DoFs defined in Section \ref{sec:shell_element_equation} is also adopted for the Dofs of the panels and stiffener elements: $\mathbf{q}^{l}_{\text {p}_1}$, $\mathbf{q}^{l}_{\text {p}_2}$, $\mathbf{q}^{l}_{\text {s}}$.
-Therefore:
+The ordering of shell DoFs defined in Section \ref{sec:shell_element_equation} is also adopted for the DoFs of the panels and stiffener elements: $\mathbf{q}^{l}_{\text {p}_1}$, $\mathbf{q}^{l}_{\text {p}_2}$, $\mathbf{q}^{l}_{\text {s}}$.
+Therefore

 For this DoF vector, the following transformations hold